 Tight Lies Features & Benefits Adams Golf Clubs Fairway Wood

 Forgive, But Never Forget

-How do you make one of the most forgiving clubs ever before made more flexible?
+How do you make one of the most forgiving clubs ever made more flexible?
 There’s a straightforward solution: Make the face bigger.
-Extended Face Technology enhances the elevation of the face to supply a wider strike zone, more forgiveness, and also better efficiency on mis-hits
+Extended Face Technology enhances the elevation of the face to supply a more expansive strike zone, more forgiveness, and better efficiency on mis-hits.

 The Sole of Versatility